KtaneModules/color-grid-MasQueElite/README.md

-This is the module Color Grid for Keep Talking and Nobody Explodes
+This is the module Color Grid for Keep Talking and Nobody Explodes.